BTrujillo816/coffee-scale/documentation/Project Template 2.md

   - Then: Red LED lights up
 - Quantifiable Goals
   - Pressure sensor can detect weight change when ball goes inside cup
-  - Accompanying sound will go off when the pressure sensor detected the weight change
+  - Accompanying sound will go off when the pressure sensor detects the weight change
   - RED led will light up when pressure sensor detect weight change
   - Slide switch will turn on system
   - Batteries are rechargeable